Next decisions

 Quick answer

-Restaurant SMS marketing means sending permission-based text messages to guests who asked to receive updates.
+SMS marketing for restaurants means sending permission-based text messages to guests who asked to receive updates.
 A good restaurant text is short, specific, timely, and tied to one action.
 It should name the dish, offer, date, and CTA without sounding like spam.

 Use SMS for urgent or high-intent messages.
 Use email, Instagram, Google Business Profile, and your website for longer stories.